szymtur/just-test-it/README.md

 - `test()` – defines a single test within a test suite.
 This function is used to execute a test.

 - `expect()` – used for making assertions.
-It compares values, checks truthiness, etc.
+It compares values, checks truthiness and mmore.

 #### Example usage: